 Additionally, community-specific metrics will be selected to track over the course of the Project to provide additional insight into the impact of the Project.
 Community leadership will be responsible for identifying and tracking community-wide metrics from available data sources over the course of the Project to provide insight into the impact of the Project.

 For more information, please visit our Measurement page.

 The Community Well-Being Index, one of our primary tools for tracking progress, will measure the effectiveness of Blue Zones Project in a community.
 The index uses a holistic definition of well-being and self-reported survey data from individuals to capture important aspects of how people feel about and experience their daily lives, extending well beyond conventional measures of physical health or economic indicators.
 The index is the most proven, mature and comprehensive measure of well-being in the world, measuring five prominent elements:

 The initial measurement would be administered in the first year of the project to create a baseline score for the community overall and for each area of well-being.
 Follow-up measurements will be conducted to continue to measure the well-being impact of Blue Zones Project in the community.

 Blue Zones Project makes healthy choices easier.
-Since 2010, Blue Zones Project has partnered with 51 communities across North America and created sustainable changes to environment, policy, and social networks.
+Since 2010, Blue Zones Project has partnered with more than 70 communities across North America and created sustainable changes to environment, policy, and social networks.
 As communities roll out the initiative and adopt best practices from the world’s original blue zones areas, they become more walkable, livable places that support an active, engaged lifestyle.